11 Things You Need to Know About Ferry Crossing to Puerto Williams, Chile – the World’s Southernmost City

 You will arrive in Puerto Williams at 12 am and you will possibly not be allowed to have extra hours onboard

-We were told by the Austral Broom office that we have to pay extra to stay overnight on the ferry, so we ended up leaving the ship immediately when we reached Puerto Williams at 12 am.
+We were told by the Austral Broom office that we have to pay a substantial amount to stay overnight on the ferry, so we ended up leaving the ship immediately when we reached Puerto Williams at 12 am.

 For me, arriving in a new and remote place at midnight in complete darkness was not ideal, and without an advanced booking for accommodation, I worried that my trip to Puerto Williams would be off to a rough start.
 But luckily, the hostel Refugio El Padrino is across from the ferry terminal and the owner, Cecelia, was there at night.
 She accepted us as if she was our mother and determined to find us a place to stay when her hostel was full.